 Shoes sharing the same inspiration, history, materials, or technologies are routinely assembled under one compilation for the convenience of those who may wish to categorize or label their own collection as such.
 The classic collections like the Adidas Originals, Air Max 1, Air Force 1, new balance classic sneakers, and the Classic Leather head the pack of frequently asked about collections.

 Experts are sneaker fanatics, who post reviews at youtube, directly at RunRepeat or at their own websites.
 Each expert is categorized from level 1 to level 5 based on expertise.
 See stats on expert reviews and how we calculate scores here.

 Are you an expert?
 Apply to contribute here.

-The Air Jordan Future Boot’s high-top construction delivers sufficient ankle support with a traditional lace-up closure that is adjustable for a customized and snug fit.
+The Air Jordan Future Cleat’s high-top construction delivers sufficient ankle support with a traditional lace-up closure that is adjustable for a customized and snug fit.
 Although the high collar construction can be restricting, the mesh material allows flexible foot movement.

 This shoe can be availed in men’s sizing that ranges from 7 to 16 in Medium width.
 The fit is true to size for the greater part of reviewers.

 The Air Jordan Future Cleat may not be everyone's cup of tea since many see it more as a functional kick than a stylish pair to strut off the streets.
 This cleat features a mesh eVent upper that is plain-looking for some, but waterproof and breathable.

 The upper is highlighted with 3M reflective details along the laces and sealed off with a Jumpman logo on the tongue.
 Some colorways add a touch of speckle elements throughout the midsole.